mroam/learnOpenGL/README.md

 To Do
 --------
 * Continue trying to use the mere source from learnopengl.com, which uses glew and glfw, and won't compile on mac xcode. (see glitter2) We have used http://learnopengl.com to add shaders and objects to our Glitter work in progress, and it compiles but nothing appears on our grey screen. ("Vertex shader compilation status: 1 (ok); Fragment shader compilation status: 1 (ok); DANG!--Linking of Shaders failed.
 ERROR: Compiled vertex shader was corrupt.
 ERROR: Compiled fragment shader was corrupt.")

+* Figure out how to use glew on mac OR how to work around glew on mac and use whatever apple alternative there is.

 * Is there any hope (or need?) of finding tutorials that don’t use or [glfw](http://www.glfw.org/ and http://learnopengl.com), [Glew](http://glew.sourceforge.net), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?